Fleitz to Newsmax: Biden Admin Surveilling Citizens a Dangerous Road

-The Biden administration's efforts to expand surveillance on Americans isn't a road I want to see us go down, former CIA, Fred Fleitz told Newsmax.
+The Biden administration's efforts to expand surveillance on Americans "isn't a road I want to see us go down," former CIA analyst Fred Fleitz told Newsmax.

 The Biden administration wants to increase social media surveillance after a 21-year-old member of the military, Jack Teixeira, leaked documents regarding the United States' involvement in Ukraine, a senior Biden administration official told NBC News.